awsdocs/aws-batch-user-guide/doc_source/allocation-strategies.md

 `SPOT_CAPACITY_OPTIMIZED`
 AWS Batch selects one or more instance types that are large enough to meet the requirements of the jobs in the queue, with a preference for instance types that are less likely to be interrupted\.
 This allocation strategy is only available for Spot Instance compute resources\.

-With both `BEST_FIT_PROGRESSIVE` and `SPOT_CAPACITY_OPTIMIZED` strategies, AWS Batch might need to exceed `maxvCpus` to meet your capacity requirements\.
+With both `BEST_FIT_PROGRESSIVE` and `SPOT_CAPACITY_OPTIMIZED` strategies using On\-Demand or Spot Instances, and the `BEST_FIT` strategy using Spot Instances, AWS Batch might need to exceed `maxvCpus` to meet your capacity requirements\.
 In this event, AWS Batch never exceeds `maxvCpus` by more than a single instance\.